 MaRS produces sharper activations along object boundaries and shows more consistent activation regions across RGB/SAR, indicating improved modality-invariant representation and fine-grained detail modeling.

-title={MaRS: A Multi-Modality Very-High-Resolution Remote Sensing Foundation Model with Cross-Granularity Meta-Modality Learning},
+title={MaRS: A Multi-modality Very-high-resolution Remote Sensing Foundation Model with Cross-Granularity Meta-Modality Learning},

-author={Ruoyu Yang and Yinhe Liu and Heng Yan and Yiheng Zhou and Yihan Fu and Han Luo and Yanfei Zhong},
+author={Yang, Ruoyu and Liu, Yinhe and Yan, Heng and Zhou, Yiheng and Fu, Yihan and Luo, Han and Zhong, Yanfei},

-booktitle={AAAI Conference on Artificial Intelligence},
+booktitle={Proceedings of the AAAI Conference on Artificial Intelligence},

 }